Chaitalykundu/Web-Development/03-JavaScript/01-Basic/18-Console-objects/Theory/00-theory.md

 # Description

-The `console object` provides access to the browser's debugging console.
+The `console object` provides acce ss to the browser's debugging console.

 It is a property of the window object.